 Magic Kingdom is the flagship theme park at Walt Disney World, home to such icons as Cinderella Castle, Dole Whips, Nutella waffle sandwiches, churros, ice cream sundaes, corn dog nuggets, and more.
-Okay, several of those are food, but they’re arguably as iconic as Splash or Space Mountain.
+Okay, several of those are food, but they’re arguably as iconic as Space Mountain.
 Accordingly, this list ranks our favorite decadent desserts and savory snacks at Magic Kingdom.
-(Updated July 23, 2021.)

 While Magic Kingdom is often derided as having Walt Disney World’s weakest counter service restaurant lineup, the good news is that it makes up for that with great and inventive treats.
 In fact, some of the best Walt Disney World snacks and desserts can be found in the resort’s flagship castle park.

-We’ll start at Cheshire Cafe, located across from Cosmic Ray’s Starlight Cafe at the edge of Tomorrowland and Frontierland and not too far from Cinderella Castle.
+Continuing from Main Street, we arrive at Cheshire Cafe.
+This small snack spot is located across from Cosmic Ray’s Starlight Cafe at the edge of Tomorrowland and Fantasyland–not too far from Cinderella Castle.

 Our luck with Cheshire Cafe over the years has been very spotty.
 Several years ago, they had “gourmet” cake cups, or deconstructed cupcakes.
 The problem was that these tasted like they had been ‘deconstructed’ because they were stale.